jboss-developer/jboss-eap-quickstarts/README.md

 Profiles are used by Maven to customize the build environment.
 The `pom.xml` in the root of the quickstart directory defines the following profiles:

-* The `default` profile defines the list of modules or quickstarts that require nothing but JBoss Enterprise Application Platform or JBoss AS .
+* The `default` profile defines the list of modules or quickstarts that require nothing but JBoss Enterprise Application Platform.
 * The `requires-postgres` profile lists the quickstarts that require PostgreSQL to be running when the quickstart is deployed.
 * The `complex-dependency` profile lists quickstarts that require manual configuration that can not be automated.
 * The `requires-full` profile lists quickstarts the require you start the JBoss server using the full profile.